Samsung/tizen-docs/docs/application/design/wearable/patterns/application-start-process.md

 -   **Privacy Policy (optional)**

-    The Privacy Policy seeks the user’s agreement on the rules regarding personal data protection.
+    The Privacy Policy seeks the user's agreement on the rules regarding personal data protection.
 It must include the types of personal data your app collects, the purpose of collection and use, a list of third parties to whom the data will be disclosed (e.g. business partners), technical measures for personal data protection, and the people or departments responsible for personal data.
 Agree and Disagree options must be provided at the bottom of the screen with a checkbox to allow for selection.

 -   **End User License Agreement (optional)**